top of page

 2. Our locally employed anti-poaching scouts

-Our anti-poaching scouts - the majority of whom are reformed poachers and 25% of whom are women - are stationed at six strategically located all-year camps around the reserve.
-These scouts carry out day patrols, where they spend a day in the field and return to their base camp at night, and long patrols, where a team of four to six scouts camp in various locations on the Reserve and patrol larger areas.
+Our anti-poaching scouts - the majority of whom are reformed poachers - are stationed at several strategically located all-year camps around the reserve.
+These scouts carry out day patrols, where they spend a day in the field and return to their base camp at night, and long patrols, where a team of multiple scouts camp in various locations on the Reserve and patrol larger areas.

 They not only monitor illegal activities within our boundaries but also wildlife sightings using SMART Mobile.
 Some patrols extend into the Community Forest adjacent to our boundaries as the wildlife does not adhere to legal boundaries and this is where there are most likely to be snares.